 To take a stroll on the Skywalk, you must purchase an admission package that includes the Skywalk when you first arrive at the Grand Canyon West area.
 There are multiple packages available at different prices, some of which include the Skywalk and some that don’t.
-Package prices range from $45-80.
+Package prices start at $59.
 VIP packages and add-ons are also available.

 Alternatively, guided tours like this Grand Canyon West tour include Skywalk admission.
 We also offer a number of tours that include optional passes to the Skywalk.
 Check out all of our Grand Canyon West tour packages.